lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 In the case of a tie there is no winner of the game.

 **Exception:** If a Methuselah is ousted at the same time that their prey is ousted, the Methuselah gets the victory point but does not gain 6 pool counters.
+Since ousts are not delayed, such a simultaneous oust can only happen as the result of a single effect.

 When your prey is ousted, the next Methuselah to your left (the ousted Methuselah’s prey) becomes your new prey, and you become their new predator.